aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/README.md

 ### Supported Regions

-As of September, 2025 the Guidance sample code is supported in the following AWS regions, based on Sagemaker HyperPod and specific EC2 instance availability:
+As of September, 2025 the Guidance sample code is supported in the following AWS regions, based on SageMaker HyperPod and specific EC2 instance availability:
 <!--
 Asia Pacific (Tokyo)
 Europe (Ireland)